In 24 cities

 Create an environment filled with comfort, ensuring your dog’s final moments are as peaceful as possible.

-Given below are the most common early signs of death in dogs and what they indicate:
+Given below in detail are the most common early signs of death in dogs and what they indicate:

-One of the key signs is disinterest in your dog’s world around them.
-Has your dog who once loved playing fetch, greeting you enthusiastically, or even responding to your voice changed?
+One of the key signs is a lack of interest in your dog’s world around them.
+Has your dog, who once loved playing fetch, greeting you enthusiastically, or even responding to your voice, changed?

 Or does your dog show these changes: